halderex/halderex.github.io/content/post/dynamic-and-mail-enabled-security-groups-with-azure-automation.md

 Just to make things clear, the concept of dynamic groups already exist in the Microsoft 365 cloud platform:

 * **Dynamic Security Groups** can be created in Azure AD.
 This kind of group can not however be mail-enabled currently.
 * **Dynamics Distribution Lists** in Exchange Online uses rules and queries to determine members.
-These are executed when an email is sent to the list and there is no easy way for end-users to see who will receive the message.
+These are evaluated when an email is sent to the list and there is no easy way for end-users to see who will receive the message.

+Wouldn't it be awesome if you could combine these two group types?
+Having fully dynamic AND mail-enabled security groups, with membership visibility to email senders and the ability to use the same groups as security principals in Azure and Microsoft 365!
+What a dream...

+## Azure Automation to the rescue!

+I recently came across the requirement of "dynamic" mail-enabled security groups at a client who has multiple companies in the same Azure AD and Microsoft 365 tenant.
+Each company of course has different departments and members are spread over various countries.
+On top of that, there are numerous teams that change over time

 _Photo by_ [_Eric Krull_](https://unsplash.com/@ekrull?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) _on_ [_Unsplash_](https://unsplash.com/s/photos/robot?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)